 If you have a permanent, substantial disability which means you cannot walk or find walking considerably difficult, or are registered blind with the Jersey Blind Society Incorporated, then you are eligible for the blue badge disabled parking scheme.
+Download and print an application form here or pick one up from the Customer Services Department at the Town Hall.
+Alternatively, you can telephone the Team on 811733 and have a form posted out to you.

 How to apply for a blue badge